-Although Chun and Potter's (1995) original hypothesis that the AB results primarily from a central bottleneck of information processing has been incorporated into several recent models of the AB, there is considerable debate regarding the number and location (along the informationprocessing pathways) of such bottlenecks.
-For one, Awh et al. (2004) challenged the hypothesis that the depletion of a capacity-limited central processing resource was responsible for the AB.
-These researchers suggested that rather than reflecting the competition for a single visualprocessing channel (stage/resource), the AB arises from capacity-limited processing in a multitude of processing channels.
-Although they observed an AB when a face target temporally preceded a letter/digit target, no such T2 cost was observed when the order of target presentation was reversed (letter/digit first, then face).
+While Chun & Potter's (1995) original hypothesis that the AB primarily results from a central bottleneck of information processing has been incorporated in several recent models of the AB, there is considerable debate regarding the number and location (along the information processing pathways) of such bottlenecks.
+For one, Awh, Serences, Laurey, Dhaliwal, van der Jagt and Dassonville (2004) challenged the hypothesis that the depletion of a limited capacity central processing resource was responsible for the AB.
+These researchers suggested that rather than reflecting the competition for a single visual processing channel (stage/resource), the AB arises from capacity limited processing in a multitude of processing channels.
+While they observed an AB when a face target temporally preceded a letter/digit target, no such T2 cost was observed when the order of target presentation was reversed (letter/digit first, then face).
 The data were explained by the hypothesis that face recognition engages both featural and configural information processing, thereby transiently preventing the featural channel from processing any subsequent letter/digit stimuli, whereas letter/digit identification relies only on the featural channel, thereby allowing the configural channel to process any subsequently presented face stimuli.
-However, Awh et al.'s findings of multiple bottlenecks have recently been questioned by Landau and Bentin (2008; see also Jackson & Raymond, 2006), with these researchers suggesting that Awh et al.'s results reflect the salience of face stimuli rather than the existence of multiple bottlenecks.
-Moreover, and as was mentioned earlier, the finding that drawing on the central processing stage of response selection affects the AB (Jolicœur, 1998, 1999; Jolicœur & Dell'Acqua, 1998; Ruthruff & Pashler, 2001) suggests that the deficit involves a central amodal bottleneck of information processing.
-This is further reinforced by studies in which an AB was observed even when the two target stimuli originated from different modalities (auditory vs. visual; e.g., Arnell & Duncan, 2002; Arnell & Jenkins, 2004; Arnell & Jolicœur, 1999; Arnell & Larson, 2002; but see Chun & Potter, 2001; Duncan, Martens, & Ward, 1997; Potter et al., 1998), although it has been difficult to rule out a task-switching account of this cross-modal attention deficit (Chun & Potter, 2001; Potter et al., 1998).
-Similarly, it is still unsettled as to whether this central amodal stage of information processing wholly encompasses the AB bottleneck or whether this deficit arises from processing limitations at both this amodal stage and at an earlier visual stage of information processing (Chun & Potter, 2001; Jolicœur, Dell'Acqua, & Crebolder, 2001; Ruthruff & Pashler, 2001).
+However, Awh et al.'s findings of multiple bottlenecks have recently been questioned by Landau and Bentin (2008; see also Jackson & Raymond, 2006), with these researchers suggesting that Awh et al.'s (2004) results reflect the salience of face stimuli rather than the existence of multiple bottlenecks.
+Moreover, and as mentioned earlier, the finding that drawing on the central processing stage of response selection affects the AB (Jolicœur, 1998, 1999; Jolicœur & Dell'Acqua, 1998; Ruthruff & Pashler, 2001) suggests that the deficit involves a central amodal bottleneck of information processing.
+This is further reinforced by studies that have observed an AB even when the two target stimuli originate from different modalities, (Auditory vs. Visual; e.g., Arnell & Duncan, 2002; Arnell & Jenkins, 2004; Arnell & Jolicœur, 1999; Arnell & Larson, 2002; but see Chun & Potter, 2001; Duncan, Martens & Ward, 1997; Potter et al., 1998), although it has been difficult to rule out a task-switching account of this cross-modal attention deficit (Chun & Potter, 2001; Potter et al., 1998).
+Similarly, it is still unsettled as to whether this central amodal stage of information processing wholly encompasses the AB bottleneck, or whether this deficit arises from processing limitations at both this amodal stage and at an earlier visual stage of information processing (Chun & Potter, 2001; Jolicœur, Dell'Acqua & Crebolder, 2001; Ruthruff & Pashler, 2001).